TongueToe/LegaLabTutorial/Instructions/4_EEGAnalyses.md

 disp(['p-value: ' num2str(p)]);
 ```

+### 4.8.2 Wilcoxon Rank-Sum Test

-2. **Wilcoxon Rank-Sum Test**: The Wilcoxon rank-sum test, also known as the Mann-Whitney U test, is a nonparametric test used to compare two independent groups when the assumptions for the t-test are not met.
+The Wilcoxon rank-sum test, also known as the Mann-Whitney U test, is a nonparametric test used to compare two independent groups when the assumptions for the t-test are not met.
 It evaluates whether there is a significant difference in the distribution of ranks between the groups.
 Here is a resource on the Wilcoxon rank-sum test: [Wilcoxon Rank-Sum Test YouTube Video](https://www.youtube.com/watch?v=nRAAAp1Bgnw&t=72s).
 The Wilcoxon rank-sum test, also known as the Mann-Whitney U test, is a nonparametric test used to compare two independent groups when the assumptions for the t-test are not met.

 ```matlab
 % Perform Wilcoxon rank-sum test